-Join Aaron F. Ross for an in-depth discussion in this video Using collision layers, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Using collision layers, part of Learning Maya nCloth 2012.

 As you start adding more and more nCloth elements in your scene, the performance…will start to degrade pretty quickly, and you'll need to take some special steps…to improve the performance.…Here I've got six flags, and they're all sharing the same nucleus node, and they…all have the same settings to their nClothShape nodes.…And when I play, you will see that we're getting approximately 10 frames per second.…But we can improve this, and we can get closer to real-time playback by using…something called collision layers.…